enketo/enketo-express/README.md

 ### How to configure

-All configuration is done in [config.json](./config/config.json).
+All configuration is done in config/config.json.
+Strictly speaking, this file only has to contain the [default properties](./config/default-config.json) that you'd like to override, but it might be safer to include all properties.
 The configuration items have self-explanatory names and helpful sample values.
 After editing the configuration, the app will need to be restarted.

 The `maps` configuration can include an array of Mapbox TileJSON objects (or a subset of these with at least a tiles (array) and an attribution property)